 La OlivaVisit website

 “We are not a restaurant”, the website plainly states.
 That may be the case – La Oliva is a private dining experience seating just a handful of people nightly – but it very definitely is one of the best places to eat in Granada.
-Held in a deli in the heart of the Realejo your charming host, Francisco, leads you on a dizzying journey through the foods and wines of southern Spain.
+Held in a deli in the heart of the Realejo your charming host, Francisco, leads you on a dizzying journey through the food and wine of southern Spain.
 Unmissable.

 Address: Calle del Rosario, 9, 18009 Granada; 958 22 57 54